-The OEMs equipment providers are always working hard to be the leading in their technology - and uses most of their resourses on R&D to develop the newest and most cutting-edge technology.
-This turns the focus on to new products and new systems, and bringing them to the market.
-So it’s natural that the OEMs need to educate their own employees on how to serve customers that need to install new systems.
+The OEMs equipment providers are always working hard to be the leading in their technology - and uses most of their resources on R&D to develop the newest and most cutting-edge technology.
+This turns the focus on to new products, new systems, and bringing them to the market.
+So, it’s natural that the OEMs need to educate their own employees on how to serve customers that need to install new systems.
 Also, your own organisation is supposed to be the expert on your plant, know the plant and the equipment within it.

 Your employees know the system as it is now and even tomorrow, but do they know how to slowly upgrade the systems to move your plant in a direction of a more modern plant?
 Is your installation large enough to build up a team of experts to support each other and develop the plant?
 And maybe most importantly, is your team large enough to maintain the expertise even when your experts retire?
 If your answer is yes to all 3 questions, then you can probably say you are not dependent on the OEM.

 On the other hand, what is often the case is that your installation is a big mix-up of old and new technology, and you most likely have people that are experts on a few systems and technologies, which leads you to be vulnerable even when only one employee retires or leaves.
 You might also see that the young employees are not that interested in maintaining or building expertise in old equipment, but rather want to work with the newest technology available.
 Solving the challenge of serving and maintaining the old part of your factory isn’t necessarily that easy, but luckily there are options.
 Normally, the market exists of more than OEMs.
 Their partners are often reliable suppliers that are focused on harvesting their investment in employees and maintain their expertise, instead of following the newest technologies and repeatedly training their employees in new technology.